It seems like not too long ago, there was only one option when you wanted to take your dog out: you attached a leash to his collar, and away you went.

 Not Recommended for Training

 Some people feel that prong collars (and their cousins, the choke collar) can be useful as training tools, while others think they’re barbaric and cruel.
+We come in the middle.
 We don’t recommend their use, but if you plan on using one anyway, make sure you know exactly what you’re doing.

 Comfort is Key